 An e-mail will be sent to you as soon as your application is complete and ready for review.
-This can take up to three weeks so please be patient.
+This can take several weeks so please be patient.
 Not only may we be waiting on your letters of recommendation or MCAT score but we may be waiting for the application to be reviewed.

 How are applicants screened for an interview?

 All completed applications will be screened for an interview.
 All of the materials and information in the applicant’s file are considered.
 MCAT scores and GPA are the strongest indicators; however, exceptional letters of recommendation, college and community involvement, and significant experience in a clinical setting are also very important as well as leadership.